lasdf1234/en/mktcontent/产品/product/fundesc/Product_Fundesc_37.md

 			{
 				"funcName":"",
 				"funcTitle":"Convenient log consumption",
 				"funcP":"1.
 Cover 100% function and configuration of elastic scalability resource of Kafka \n2.
-Stable and reliable; It is possible to have consumption after the log's data is written-in. \n"
+Stable and reliable; It is possible to have consumption after the log’s data is written-in. \n"
 			}
 		]
 	},